|If you have a problem or question not answered on this page, please contact us.

 CPR today is very easy to perform and can be learned quickly in informal settings such as community street fairs, group training sessions, take-home DVD-based courses, or even by watching brief online videos.
 These types of training environments do not provide certificates of other forms of skill documentation.
 Automated External Defibrillators (AEDs) actually require no training to use.
 Therefore, there is no ability or even reason to verify that someone volunteering to help others with CPR or an AED has been formally trained.
 Learn how you can help save a life in this one-minute American Heart Association video showing Hands-Only CPR in action.

-Only about one quarter of Sudden Cardiac Arrest victims receive bystander CPR, and public access Automated External Defibrillators (AEDs) are used less than 3% of the time when needed and available.
+Only about a third of Sudden Cardiac Arrest victims receive bystander CPR, and public access Automated External Defibrillators (AEDs) are used less than 3% of the time when needed and available.
 The current situation is far too few bystander rescuers – not too many.
 The goal of the app is to engage additional bystanders in these lifesaving acts.
-If this was to truly materialize in the future it would be a major success and the footprint of the notification could be reduced.
+If this situation was to truly materialize in the future it would be a major success and the footprint of the notification could be reduced.

 How do you prevent someone from using the CPR/AED notification to steal from or otherwise take advantage of a cardiac arrest victim?

 For the app to be activated someone must first call the local emergency number (such as 911) to begin a normal public safety response.
 This means that the victim is likely not alone when the CPR/AED notifications are made.
 In addition, the app is only activated for incidents occurring in public places (not at someone’s home for example) furthering the likelihood that others will be present.
 Also, since the app is only activated on devices in the immediate vicinity of the victim, a “Bad Samaritan” has little opportunity to be in the right place at the right time.